maijamana/RAG-based-Conversational-Bartender-Chatbot/README.md

 ## Technology Stack
 - **Programming Language**: Python
 - **Frameworks & Libraries**:
-  - [Gradio](https://gradio.app): For building the interactive user interface.
+  - Gradio: For building the interactive user interface.
-  - [LangChain](https://langchain.com): For implementing RAG-based logic and conversational memory.
+  - LangChain: For implementing RAG-based logic and conversational memory.
-  - [OpenAI API](https://openai.com/api/): For generative language model capabilities.
+  - OpenAI API: For generative language model capabilities.
-  - [Transformers](https://huggingface.co/transformers/): For embedding generation and text processing.
+  - Hugging Face Transformers: For embedding generation and text processing.
-- **Storage**:
-  - [FAISS](https://faiss.ai): For vector storage and similarity search.
+  - FAISS & Chroma: For vector storage and similarity search.

 ## Setup Instructions

 ### Prerequisites
 - Python 3.8 or higher
 - An OpenAI API key
-- Basic understanding of Python and AI concepts

 ### Installation
 1. Clone the repository: